-- 5. Each Member shall have the right to be represented on the Technical Committee.
-Each Member may nominate one delegate and one or more alternates to be its representatives on the Technical Committee.
-Such a Member so represented on the Technical Committee is referred to in this Annex as a "member of the Technical Committee".
+5. Each Party shall have the right to be represented on the Technical Committee.
+Each Party may nominate one delegate and one or more alternates to be its representatives on the Technical Committee.
+Such a Party so represented on the Technical Committee is hereinafter referred to as a member of the Technical Committee.
 Representatives of members of the Technical Committee may be assisted by advisers.
-The WTO Secretariat may also attend such meetings with observer status. - 6.
-Members of the CCC which are not Members of the WTO may be represented at meetings of the Technical Committee by one delegate and one or more alternates.
-Such representatives shall attend meetings of the Technical Committee as observers. - 7.
-Subject to the approval of the Chairman of the Technical Committee, the Secretary-General of the CCC (referred to in this Annex as "the Secretary-General") may invite representatives of governments which are neither Members of the WTO nor members of the CCC and representatives of international governmental and trade organizations to attend meetings of the Technical Committee as observers. - 8.
-Nominations of delegates, alternates and advisers to meetings of the Technical Committee shall be made to the Secretary-General.
+The GATT secretariat may also attend such meetings with observer status.

+6. Members of the Customs Co-operation Council who are not Parties may be represented at meetings of the Technical Committee by one delegate and one or more alternates.
+Such representatives shall attend meetings of the Technical Committee as observers.

+7. Subject to the approval of the Chairman of the Technical Committee, the Secretary-General of the Customs Co-operation Council (hereinafter referred to as "the Secretary-General") may invite representatives of governments which are neither Parties nor members of the Customs Co-operation Council and representatives of international governmental and trade organizations to attend meetings of the Technical Committee as observers.

+8. Nominations of delegates, alternates and advisers to meetings of the Technical Committee shall be made to the Secretary-General.

-Technical Committee Meetings
+Technical Committee meetings

-- 9. The Technical Committee shall meet as necessary but at least two times a year.
+9. The Technical Committee shall meet as necessary but at least two times a year.
 The date of each meeting shall be fixed by the Technical Committee at its preceding session.
 The date of the meeting may be varied either at the request of any member of the Technical Committee concurred in by a simple majority of the members of the Technical Committee or, in cases requiring urgent attention, at the request of the Chairman.

-Notwithstanding the provisions in sentence 1 of this paragraph, the Technical Committee shall meet as necessary to consider matters referred to it by a panel under the provisions of Article 19 of this Agreement. - 10.
-The meetings of the Technical Committee shall be held at the headquarters of the CCC unless otherwise decided. - 11.
-The Secretary-General shall inform all members of the Technical Committee and those included under paragraphs 6 and 7 at least 30 days in advance, except in urgent cases, of the opening date of each session of the Technical Committee.
+10. The meetings of the Technical Committee shall be held at the headquarters of the Customs Co-operation Council unless otherwise decided.

+11. The Secretary-General shall inform all members of the Technical Committee and those included under paragraphs 6 and 7 at least thirty days in advance, except in urgent cases, of the opening date of each session of the Technical Committee.